phpearth/docs/oop/design-patterns/type-tunnel.md

----
-title: "Type Tunnel Design Pattern in PHP"
+# Type Tunnel Design Pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/type-tunnel/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/type-tunnel/"
----

 Type tunnel pattern is not exactly a recognized software design pattern by GOF (Gang of Four book).
 Type tunnel is used in cases where multiple unrelated types